kjzamora/windowsRDPLogger/README.md

 # RDPLogger

-A windows server RDP logger script meant to be used in conjuction with Windows Scheduler and produces a txt and csv file.
+A windows server RDP logger script meant to be used in conjuction with Windows Scheduler and produces a txt and csv file and saves the files to "C:\temp\" directory.

 This script is inteded to run continuously with a Windows Scheduler that executes the RDP logger "On Start".
 The script must run continuously as the clientname that is logged and a volatile environment variable.